Taylor Heinicke Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 Season Stats

-- He's tacked on 296 rushing yards on 56 carries and one rushing touchdown, averaging 19.7 yards per game.
+- He has added 296 rushing yards on 56 carries (plus one touchdown), averaging 19.7 yards per game.

-- The Football Team, who rank 24th in the NFL in points scored, have dropped back to pass 54.3% of the time while opting for the ground attack 45.7% of the time.

 - Heinicke has attempted 45 of his 440 passes in the red zone, accounting for 39.1% of his team's red zone plays.